-Ice is made and stored here until called for by pressing the dispenser pad on front of door.
+Ice is made and stored here until called for by pressing the dispenser pad on the front of the door.

-WATER AND ICE DISPENSER
+WATER AND ICE DISPENSER --

 Located on outside of freezer compartment door, it dispenses ice cubes and (on models so equipped) water through the door.